 Course Description: This course will provide in-depth coverage and discussion of legal issues that arise in professional regulation in Canada.
-Topics will include governance, registration, labour mobility, professional standards, quality assurance, complaints, investigations, discipline, unauthorized practice, and judicial review.
-The course will address how professional regulation intersects with other areas of the law, and will also consider the larger social context of professional regulation and how recent cases have challenged government and public confidence in the way professions are regulated.
+Topics will include governance; regulation v. advocacy, registration, labour mobility, professional standards, quality assurance, complaints, investigations, discipline, unauthorized practice and the role of the Courts.
+The course will also consider the larger social context of professional regulation including recent cases that have challenged government and public confidence in the way professions are regulated.